 - Service user involvement in social work education

 - Hospital to home pathways for older people

 Across these projects I have employed principles of coproduction to work with a wide range of partners, preferring to use asset and strengths-based ways of starting conversations.
 I am particularly interested in using dialogic approaches within teams and organisational groups to develop understanding, share knowledge and make changes to what they do.

 I have an academic grounding in the field of human geography.
 My PhD, completed in 2011, examined the relationship between mental health well-being and environmental volunteering.
 Through this study I explored a number of themes, including:

 - Therapeutic landscape experiences

-Following my PhD I have worked within the Scottish Government and the University of Sheffield, as well as carrying out a number of fixed-term consultancy research roles.
-Within each of these, I have enjoyed working across the boundaries of academic, policy and practitioner knowledges, seeking to link these worlds in meaningful and impactful ways.
+Following my PhD I worked within the Scottish Government and the University of Sheffield, as well as carrying out a number of fixed-term consultancy research roles.
+Within each of these, I enjoyed working across the boundaries of academic, policy and practitioner knowledges, seeking to link these worlds in meaningful and impactful ways.